 What do you think about that comment, and how do you like their version of the song?

-Yeah, and it was used in the movie as well, “Bill and Ted’s Bogus Journey.”
+Yeah, and it was also used in the movie “Bill and Ted’s Bogus Journey.”
 Do you know they’re making another Bill and Ted film?

 Really?
 I didn’t know that?

-My son, he told me the other day that they’re making another one.
+My son told me the other day that they’re making another one.
 He just came out with it.
 Well, I didn’t know.
 I’ve never read it, but he told me the other day.
 He said, “Dad, did you know they’re having–” It might be part three.
-“They’re making another Bill and Ted film,” he said, “so probably “God Gave” will be there as well?”, I said, “It might be.
+“They’re making another Bill and Ted film,” he said, “so probably “God Gave” will be there as well?”
+I said, “It might be.
 They might bring it back again.”

 NEW RUSS BALLARD STUDIO ALBUM

 Well, I’ve made the album.
 My son is mixing it.
-I mean, it sounds really, really good actually.
+I mean, it sounds really, really good.
 I’ve mixed it already myself, but I was never happy with it.
 And I said to my son, “I’ve signed B.M.G.
 They’ve signed me as an artist, and so they had the album.
-But I’ve probably written 20 new tunes since I did “It’s Good to be Here,” and put them down.
+But I’ve probably written 20 new tunes since I did “It’s Good to be Here” and put them down.
 The album’s going to have about thirteen, fifteen, sixteen songs on it.
 I’ve cut a few of the old songs as well.
-I’ve done “Since You’ve Been Gone,” with strings, no drums.
-Just strings and piano, which I think sounds really good.
-I’ve also done another version of “New York Groove” which came out great as well.
+I’ve done “Since You’ve Been Gone,” with strings, no drums—just strings and piano, which I think sounds really good.
+I’ve also done another version of “New York Groove,” which came out great as well.

 I could have done, and I should have done all that kind of stuff.
 I should have done it.
 You’re absolutely right.
 I might even do it because the album is not coming out until the Autumn or maybe even later on?